AlexSugak/invoice-generator/notes.md

 - Add checkbox "Save draft"
 - When checkbox is selected -> show input field "Enter draft name"
 - On clicking "Create invoice", if the checkbox is selected -> save a new draft with the entered name
+- If draft name already exists, it will be overwritten